greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/prospect-engagement-best-practices_1748146058173389271_1_1.md

 ---
-title: "Associating emails to Salesforce"
+title: Associating emails to Salesforce
-description: "A quick guide on associating emails to Salesforce"
+description: A quick guide on associating emails to Salesforce
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/prospect-engagement-best-practices_1748146058173389271_1_1/
+linkTitle: Associating emails to Salesforce
+type: docs
 ---

 This page contains tips on how to associate emails to Salesforce.